williamwight/datasources/README.md

 #### Request example details

+The account details are specified as query parameters, including the required `rsid`.
 The example above requests to create an account with the following details:

 * The account `type` is `generic`.
+For more information see [Data Sources manager](https://experienceleague.adobe.com/en/docs/analytics/import/data-sources/manage).
 * The account `name` is `Test_Account`.
-* The `email` where notifications are sent is `john@example.com`.
+* The `email` notifications adress is specified as `john%40example.com`.
 Note that query parameters cannot contain true `@` characters, and must be replaced with `%40` as shown in the example.

 #### Response example details